dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 usually run their development tools directly on their host because it's faster, there is no doubt about that.

-However by doing so, they lose some of the flexibility over their development environment.
+However, by doing so, they lose some of the flexibility over their development environment.
 The whole point of isolation that virtual machines or containers can provide you, is that you can have the same set of tools with different configurations and versions seamlessly on the same machine without ever